JamieMagee/katmagee.net/site/content/case-studies/human-shaped-book.md

 case_summary: >-
   An inspirational but playful manifesto to consolidate Designit's culture after a period of upheaval.
-I worked closely with key internal stakeholders to distil Designit's vision and values, and communicate them in a uniquely Designit way: A human-shaped book, and ten rules of thumb to live by.
+I worked closely with key internal stakeholders to distil Designit's vision, mission and values, and communicate them in a uniquely Designit way: A human-shaped book, and ten rules of thumb to live by.
 date: 2018-08-14T05:21:59.331Z
 draft: false
 ---